 Your first point of contact with Oxford Drama as a Fresher is ‘Drama Cuppers’, which is an intercollegiate drama competition where each college puts on a short production with a limited cast and crew.
-You perform in a proper black-box theatre and tickets are cheap so encourage your friends to come along - or feel free to watch other colleges' too.
+You perform in a proper black-box theatre (the Burton-Taylor Studio) and tickets are cheap so encourage your friends to come along - or feel free to watch other colleges' too.
 At each performance a judge will be watching and at the end of the week there's an awards ceremony with quite a few prizes up for grabs.
 Feel free to either perform something in the public domain or write your own script.
 It's a brilliant way to get into the drama scene and get to know people and we definitely recommend it.
 Sign-ups close early Michaelmas so do chat to the music and drama reps if you're interested, especially if you’re keen to act as a college contact/organiser.

 Every year, at the end of Hilary, we aim to put on a college musical, a full scale performance in the Pichette auditorium.
 If you're interested in costume making, backstage crew, puppetry (yes!); dancing, acting, singing, playing music, or even the more administrative side, such as accounting and marketing - then please get in touch.